Current Members

 Hey everyone!
 I’m a graduate student currently working on my master’s degree.
 I’m Chinese and moved to Ontario, Canada, since 2017.
 I received a BA Honors in Psychology with Thesis and Sociology at the University of Windsor in April 2021.
 My undergraduate honours thesis titled “Adolescence & Emerging Adulthood: Relationships and Sexual Behaviours” investigated how different parenting styles, the perception of peers’ risky sexual behaviours, and relationships with peers and parents/step-parents were associated with participants’ risky sexual behaviours at two time points: adolescence (14 to 15 years old) and emerging adulthood (the past two years).
 After finishing my undergraduate studies, I took a year off to gain more experience in the field, specifically in child development and early childhood, since I wanted to focus my graduate studies on young children’s mental health, behaviours, and relationships.
 Therefore, I worked at an Early Childhood Centre as a secondary teacher in the classroom with toddlers and preschool kids.
 I was also a tutor on an online tutoring platform, teaching multiple subjects, such as essay writing, SPSS data analysis, psychology and sociology-related courses, and exam preparation.

 In July 2022, I moved to Edmonton, AB, to further my study in developmental science, and I’m currently working with Dr. Wendy Hoglund in the PEERS Lab.
 My first-year research project mainly focused on how peer relationships (prosocial behaviours and peer rejection) and teacher-child relationships (teacher-child closeness and conflict) contribute to the co-occurrence between externalizing symptoms (aggression, hyperactivity and attention problems) and internalizing symptoms (symptoms of anxiety and depression) across preschool and kindergarten.
-For my Master’s thesis, I mainly examined the variations in the trajectories of externalizing and internalizing symptoms in early childhood, as well as the co-occurrence between the trajectories of these symptoms.
+For my Master’s thesis, I mainly examined heterogeneity in the trajectories of externalizing and internalizing symptoms in early childhood, as well as the co-occurrence between the trajectories of these symptoms.
 Additionally, I also explored how positive and negative peer interactions influence the co-occurring trajectories between externalizing and internalizing symptoms.

 My future goals are successfully defending my master’s thesis and smoothly transitioning to the Ph.D program, so fingers crossed!
 My first fun fact is that I love reading tarot cards for self-care, and I would also love to read them for you if you find some aspects of your life confusing or overwhelming!
 Another fun fact about me is that I love singing, so karaoke is for sure my jam!